MissingNoIOI/reddit2ebook/README.md

      - url
 ```

-It can be insatlled via pip:
+It can be installed via pip:

 ```
 pip install reddit2ebook